riazhedayati/beautiful-jekyll/_posts/2017-01-24-R-and-SAS-EM-integration.md

 ---
 layout: post
-title: Predicting Income using Demographic Data in SAS and R
+title: Predicting Income using Demographics in SAS and R
 subtitle: Open Source Integration in SAS Enterprise Miner
 ---